webuimaker/chetan/content/about/_index.md

 ---
-title: "Meet the Founder and Lead Statistician, ISCON Statistics"
+title: "Meet the Founder of ISCON Statistics"
 date: 2018-09-29T14:43:10+06:00
 description : "This is meta description"
 header: Know more about us